vbabashov/house-prices/README.md

 The details as well as full implementation of the Develop and Deploy stages can be found in a separate [notebook](https://github.com/vbabashov/house-prices/blob/main/price_prediction.ipynb).

-### Concluding Remarks
+### Concluding Remarks:

+The LightGBM performed slightly better than the Xgboost and Random Forest.
+This confirms our early contention that tree-based boosting algorithms can be usefull in building interpretable model with better predictive performance.
+LightGBM is high performance boosting algorithm.
+If tuned well, it can result in good and useful models.
+Despite some degree of overfitting, the model (as-is) is still useful, however there is a room for further improvement which I highlight in the next section.

+### Future Enhancement:

+As a future enhacement, we can try the following steps which will potentially reduce the degree of overfitting and improve the model performance.

-The model performance can be further improved by more feature engineering such as reducing the number of categories into fewer categories and/or dropping some unimportant features from the model.
-This is particularly important, because unimportant and skewed features introduce more noise to the model.
-Adding polynomial features and interactions didn't imporove the performance.
-More experiments with the SelectKBest approach is necessary.
-Alternative feature selection methods can be explored.
+- Feature engineering: There are some cateogrical variables which don't have predictive power.
+Combining them into fewer categories and/or dropping the unimportant features from the model can help lift the model.
+Unimportant and skewed features introduce more noise to the model.

-### Future Work
+- LightGBM Tuner:  We can also try [Optuna] (https://medium.com/optuna/lightgbm-tuner-new-optuna-integration-for-hyperparameter-optimization-8b7095e99258) to iteratively optimize the model accuracy across large set of hyperparameter tuning.